Customer Experience

 • Email surveys can help reach a large audience quickly and cost-effectively, especially for businesses with established email lists.

-• Email surveys include various question types and formats, allowing for detailed feedback collection.
+• Email surveys include various survey question types and formats, allowing for detailed feedback collection.

 • Email surveys often suffer from low response rates, especially in comparison to popup surveys, due to inbox clutter, spam filters, and user fatigue.